2023: "Bite-Sized Sessions in Movement Science"

 Friday, April 21, 2023

-Registration is now open for the New England Chapter of the American College of Sports Medicine's Virtual Spring Conference on Friday, April 21, 2023.
+The New England Chapter of the American College of Sports Medicine's Virtual Spring Conference was held on Friday, April 21, 2023.
 The single day meeting was entitled “Bite-Sized Sessions in Movement Science” and was available via live virtual format.
 The content was arranged by a collection of short tutorials, followed by rapid-fire sessions delivered by both students and professionals.

-These sessions will cover a range of disciplines related to movement science including sports nutrition, resistance training/muscle physiology, cardiovascular health/weight management, and injury prevention/therapeutic modalities.
+These sessions covered a range of disciplines related to movement science including sports nutrition, resistance training/muscle physiology, cardiovascular health/weight management, and injury prevention/therapeutic modalities.
 Program content is intended for exercise practitioners, researchers, faculty, students, and clinicians.

 1. Explore current research in the fields of exercise science, sports nutrition, and sports medicine.

 2. Appreciate unique considerations and characteristics that influence physical performance and recovery.